Skip to content

 kubectl logs -l job-name=price-fetcher-cronjob-test -n production

 For now, this CronJob doesn't save the prices.csv file anywhere.
-In the future labs we will make the price-fetcher script send this file to the history-server service.
+In the future labs we will make the price-fetcher script send this file to the history-server service that we create later.

 MinIO